 Observe the website configured on the existing EC2 server.
 Using the bootstrap script provided, boot another EC2 server.

 - Create an Application Load Balancer

-Create a load balancer, add the 2 EC2 servers as targets, and observe how the load balancing works in your web browser.
+Create a load balancer called LegacyALB with a target group called TargetGroup, add the two EC2 servers as targets, and observe how the load balancing works in your web browser.

 - Enable Sticky Sessions

 Configure the load balancer to use stickiness, and observe how the load balancer now only directs the user to a single EC2 server (as expected).